SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 been totally reworked.

 In latest Docker versions, the network part was totally rewritten and changed a lot.
-In fact, the default networks we have used until now seen their behavior changed.
+In fact, the default networks we have used until now have seen their behavior changed.

-Previously, these default networks embedded automatically the DNS resolution for the network where the containers are attached but this is not no more the case.
+Previously, these default networks embedded automatically the DNS resolution for the network where the containers are attached but this is not no longer the case.

-To solve this issue, we need to go a little more deeper in Docker commands and we need to create our own Docker network.
+To solve this issue, we need to go a little deeper in Docker commands and we need to create our own Docker network.
 For that, we will use the following command.
-Creating a bridged network with Docker that is not the default one, automatically embedded a DNS resolution.
+Creating a bridged network with Docker that is not the default one, automatically embedding a DNS resolution.

 ```bash
 docker network create --driver bridge heig